cheokml/rockets/CandleStickTrading.md

 # The Candle Stick Trading Bible
-# By Munehisa Homma
+## By Munehisa Homma

-# What is a candlestick
+## What is a candlestick
-"""

 Candles vs Wicks
-Top/Bottom of Candle: Represents Open/CLose Prices
+>- Top/Bottom of Candle: Represents Open/Cose Prices
-Top Bottom of Wick: Represents High/Low of candle timeframe
+>- Top Bottom of Wick: Represents High/Low of candle timeframe

-If Candle is:
+If Candle closes:
-    - above open, candlestick = bullish
+>- **above open**, candlestick = bullish
-    - below open, candlestick = bearish
+>- **below open**, candlestick = bearish

 If Candle body is:
-    - Long: Strong buying/selling pressure
+>- Long: Strong buying/selling pressure
-    - Short: Little buying/selling activity
+>- Short: Little buying/selling activity

 If wick is:
-    - Long Upper Wick + Short Lower Wick: Buyers bought and bid higher price but sellers drove price back to open price
+>- Long Upper Wick + Short Lower Wick: Buyers bought and bid higher price
+        but sellers drove price back to open price
-    - Short Upper Wick + Long Lower Wick: Sellers sold and forced lower prices but buyers came in and drove prices back to open
+>- Short Upper Wick + Long Lower Wick: Sellers sold and forced lower prices
-"""
+        but buyers came in and drove prices back to open

-# Engulfing Bar Candlestick Pattern
+## Engulfing Bar Candlestick Pattern
-"""
-This is when the current candle fully engulfs the previous candle
+ This is when the current candle fully **engulfs** the previous candle
-    - Must consume more than one previous candle
+> - Must consume at **least more** than one previous candle

-Bearish Engulfing Bar
+**Bearish Engulfing Bar**
-    - First body is smaller than the second body
+>    - First body is smaller than the second body
-    - Bearish candle (Close is lower than open)
+>    - Bearish candle (Close is lower than open)
+>    - Signifies that sellers are in control
+>       - Trend reversal
-    - Signifies that sellers are in control -> Trend reversal This means that there's a high chance that price will start a downtrend
+>       - This means that there's a high chance that price will start a downtrend

-Bullish Engulfing Bar
+**Bullish Engulfing Bar**
-    - Similar to Bearish Engulfing, first candle is small and second engulfs it
+>- Similar to Bearish Engulfing, first candle is small and second engulfs it
-    - Signifies sellers are no longer in control of the market Buyers are stepping in and taking control of the market
+>- Signifies sellers are no longer in control of the market
+>        Buyers are stepping in and taking control of the market
-    - When bullish engulfing bar forms at the end of a downtrend, reversal is much more powerful -> Represents capitulation bottom
+>- When bullish engulfing bar forms at the end of a downtrend,
+>        reversal is much more powerful
+>  - Represents capitulation bottom
-    - Capitulation means people are giving up and selling the stock so capitulation bottom means people are done selling and are ready to buy again
+>  - Capitulation means people are giving up and selling the stock
+>  - Capitulation bottom means people are done selling and are ready to buy again
-"""

-# Doji Candlestick Pattern
+## Doji Candlestick Pattern
-"""
 Doji Candlestick occurs when the candle is all wick
-    - This means that the market opened and closed at the same price
+>    - This means that the market opened and closed at the same price
-    - Equality and indecision between buyers and sellers No one is in control
+>    - Equality and indecision between buyers and sellers
+>        - No one is in control
-    - Normally means that market is about to reverse or prior trend losing strength ie Uptrend into a doji candlestick normally means it's about to reverse
+>    - Normally means that market is about to reverse or prior trend losing strength
+>        - ie Uptrend into a doji candlestick normally means it's about to reverse
-    - Could also mean period of resting after big moves
+>    - Could also mean period of resting after big moves
-    - Normally means time to take profits or time to enter
+>    - Normally means time to take profits or time to enter
-"""

-# Dragonfly Doji Pattern
+## Dragonfly Doji Pattern
-"""
 This pattern forms when open + high and close are around the same price
     and then there is a long lower wick

-    - This means that there is resistance from buyers and is their attempt to push the market up
+>    - This means that there is resistance from buyers and is their attempt to
+        push the market up
-    - You can use this pattern to identify support and resistance
+>    - You can use this pattern to identify support and resistance
-    - When this occurs during a downtrend, it is interpreted as a bullish reversal signal
+>    - When this occurs during a downtrend, it is interpreted as a
-"""
+        bullish reversal signal

-# Gravestone Doji Pattern
+## Gravestone Doji Pattern
-"""
 Gravestone Doji is the bearish version of the dragonfly doji
-    Open and close are around the same price but long upper tail
+> - Open and close are around the same price but long upper wick

     - Buyers push price past open price but sellers overwhelm buyers and push it back to open price
     - Signifies that buyers are losing momentum and market is ready for reversal
     - For this pattern to be reliable, it must occur near resistance level
-"""

-# Morning Star Pattern
+## Morning Star Pattern
-"""
 Bullish Reversal Pattern - Normally happens at the bottom of a downtrend
     - Holds significant trend reversal signal